 - 1. That at meetings of the Board of Directors of Alaska Air Group, Inc., resolutions were duly adopted setting forth proposed amendments to the Amended and Restated Certificate of Incorporation of said corporation, declaring said amendments to be advisable and submitting said amendments at a meeting of the stockholders of said corporation for consideration thereof.
 That thereafter, pursuant to resolutions of its Board of Directors, the annual meeting of the stockholders of said corporation was duly called and held on May 8, 2014, upon notice in accordance with Section 222 of the General Corporation Law of the State of Delaware and at which meeting the necessary number of shares as required by statute were voted in favor of the amendments. - 2.
-That Section 4.1 of Article 4 of the Amended and Restated Certificate of Incorporation of Alaska Air Group, Inc. is hereby amended and restated in full as follows:

-"Section 4.1 Authorized Capital.
+That Section 4.1 of Article 4 of the Amended and Restated Certificate of Incorporation of Alaska Air Group, Inc. is hereby amended and restated in full as follows: - "Section 4.1 Authorized Capital.
 The total number of shares of all classes of stock which this corporation shall have authority to issue is 205,000,000 shares, of which 5,000,000 shares shall be preferred stock having a par value of \$0.01 per share and 200,000,000 shares shall be common stock having a par value of \$0.01 per share."

-3. That said amendments were duly adopted in accordance with the provisions of Section 242 of the General Corporation Law of t State of Delaware. the IN WITNESS WHEREOF, said Alaska Air Group, Inc. has caused this certificate to be signed by Shannon K. Alberts, its Corporate Secretary, this day of, 2014.
-Alaska Air Group, Inc. By: Shannon K. Alberts Corporate Secretary
+the State of Delaware.

+IN WITNESS WHEREOF, said Alaska Air Group, Inc. has caused this certificate to be signed by Shannon K. Alberts, its Corporate Secretary, this day of, 2014.

+Alaska Air Group, Inc.

+By: Shannon K. Alberts Corporate Secretary